Myths and Facts about Dyslexia

 Myths and Facts About Dyslexia

 Dyslexia is a language-based learning disability that affects reading, writing, and spelling skills.
-A variety of factors—including difficulty with phonemic awareness, processing speed, and working memory—can cause it.
+It can be influenced by difficulties with phonemic awareness, processing speed, and working memory.

 10 Myths and Facts